gavrielakav/Netflix-Movies-and-TV-Shows-Data-Analysis/README.md

-# 📊 Data Analysis Portfolio - Netflix Shows 🍿
+# 📊 Data Analytics Portfolio - Netflix Shows 🍿

-Welcome to my data analysis portfolio!
-Here, I dive into the world of Netflix shows, uncovering interesting insights and trends using data analysis. 📈✨
+Welcome to my data analytics portfolio!
+Here, I dive into the world of Netflix shows, uncovering interesting insights and trends using data analytics. 📈✨

 ## 🎬 About This Project